 :- Copies own enumerable properties from one or more source objects to a target object.

-- Does not copy non-enumerable properties (properties set with
+- It is important to note does not copy non-enumerable properties (properties set with

 enumerable: false